-Repairing your own brakes is a job a DIY’er can undertake, obviously brakes are super important, getting it right is crucial for safety.
+Repairing your own brakes is a job a DIY’er can undertake, obviously, brakes are super important, and getting it right is crucial for safety.

-I’m a mechanic for more than twenty years, brake jobs are easily one of the most common repairs I make.
-On this page you’ll find brake tools that will help you nail brake repairs safely and successfully.
-Remember rear brake caliper pistons need to be pushed and twisted simultaneously, you’ll find a tool below for that called a wind back tool.
+I’ve been a mechanic for more than twenty years; brake jobs are easily one of the most common repairs I make.
+On this page, you’ll find brake tools that will help you nail brake repairs safely and successfully.

 Note: Cars equipped with EPB (electronic parking brake) systems will require a scan tool capable of placing the EPB in service mode.